Karl Malone Net Worth 2024

 Malone with Diamond Dallas Page in 1998

-After the 1998 NBA Finals, Malone and Chicago Bulls power forward Dennis Rodman participated in a professional wrestling match in World Championship Wrestling (WCW) at their Bash at the Beach event in July 1998.
-Malone, a wrestling fan, teamed with his friend, Diamond Dallas Page, against Rodman and Hulk Hogan.[61][62]
+During the 1998 NBA Finals, Malone met WCW wrestler Diamond Dallas Page and Page asked Malone if he can be involved in wrestling and he agreed and they knew that Chicago Bulls player Dennis Rodman once teamed Hulk Hogan (who was Hollywood Hogan at the time) and Page asked his best friend and neighbor Eric Bischoff who was also the President of WCW if he and Malone can wrestle Hogan and Rodman at Bash at the Beach and he loved the idea.[61][62]
 In a poorly received match by some wrestling critics, the two power forwards exchanged "rudimentary headlocks, slams and clotheslines" for 23 minutes.[63]
 Malone and DDP lost to Rodman and Hogan.
 The event was a massive financial success for the company, drawing the highest pay-per-view buyrate of 1998 and one of the highest in the company's history.[64]

 Personal life